-14. Supporting Pupils with Medical Conditions (also see the Supporting Pupils with Complex Health Needs Policy)
+14. Supporting Pupils with Medical Conditions (also guidance on supporting children with medical conditions and individual risk assessments)

-The school has a separate policy on the local arrangements for the administration of medicines and for supporting children with medical conditions.
+The school has a separate policy on the local arrangements for supporting children with medical conditions including the administration of medicines.
 Staff should make themselves familiar with the content of that document.

-As a summary, first aiders will administer medicines (only those prescribed 4 times a day) and keep a record that they have been given.
+As a summary, first aiders will administer medicines and keep a record that they have been given.
 We must stress that pupils should not be at school if they are unwell and if at all possible, pupils should receive their medication at home.